tsck/mcp-ui/TECH_SPEC.md

 **Schema Design:**

-- **Centralized schemas**: All schemas are defined in the SDK (`@lg-mcp-ui/mcp-ui-sdk`) and exported for use in both SDK validation and component validation
+- **Centralized schemas**: All schemas are defined in LeafyGreen MCP-UI (`@lg-mcp-ui/core`) and exported for use in both package validation and component validation
 - **Schema matches props**: Zod schemas validate the exact structure the component expects
 - **No transformation layer**: MCP server data should match component props directly, eliminating the need for data transformation in the page component
 - **Type from schema**: Use `z.infer<typeof Schema>` for TypeScript type inference